TeddyTuresky/BrainMorphometry_Inflammation_BEANstudy_2021/README.md

 For statistical analyses, the following code was used:

     .
-    ├── anthroSemiPart.m                                        <-- Matlab function for semi-partial correlations
+    ├── inflamSemiPart.m                                        <-- Matlab function for semi-partial correlations
-    ├── anthroMeds.R                                            <-- R script for mediation analyses.
+    ├── inflamMeds.R                                            <-- R script for mediation analyses.
 Requires input of *.csv file of measures

 For visualizations, the following code was used:

     .
-    ├── anthroMeds.R                                            <-- R script for rendering brain maps of areas significant in semi-partial correlation analyses
-    ├── anthroMeds.R                                            <-- R script for rendering brain maps of areas significant in the mediation analyses
+    ├── inflamPlottingRegionsMeds.R                             <-- R script for rendering brain maps of areas significant in the mediation analyses

 For questions, please contact theodore_turesky(at)gse.harvard.edu